Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Conclusion

 \section{Conclusion}

-Through this review, we aim to contribute to this growing area of research by exploring the perception and decision-making methods of autonomous systems.
-Therefore, we review the related works of SLAM, trajectory planning and navigation in the learning age.
-The influx of deep learning algorithms to support the subtasks of SLAM or incorporate with SLAM can be observed in recent works, which improve the robustness and performance of traditional SLAM algorithms.
-Meanwhile, navigation based on reinforcement learning also provides a new idea for decision-making in autonomous systems.
-We provide two comprehensive taxonomy tables of state-of-the-art SLAM algorithms as well as deep learning-based depth and pose estimation methods, which clarify the mainstream algorithm framework and the development trend.
-Finally, this review highlights the key challenges and promising directions in perception and decision-making.
+Through this review, we aim to contribute to this growing area of research by exploring the learning-related methods for self-state perception, environment perception and navigation in autonomous systems.
+Therefore, we review the related works of learning-based vSLAM and navigation in the learning age.
+The influx of deep learning algorithms can be observed to support the subtasks of vSLAM or incorporate with vSLAM in recent works, which improve the robustness and performance of traditional vSLAM algorithms.
+Meanwhile, navigation based on deep reinforcement learning achieves good efficiency and transferability in autonomous systems.
+We provide two comprehensive taxonomy tables of state-of-the-art vSLAM algorithms as well as deep learning-based depth and pose estimation methods, which clarify the mainstream algorithm framework and the development trend.
+Finally, this review highlights the key challenges and promising directions in learning-based perception and navigation.

 { }